Kasama/spicetify-jqbx/README.md

   MacOS: `~/spicetify_data/CustomApps`

-3. Add the app to your spotify by running `spicetify config custom_apps spicetify-jqbx` or change your `config.ini` to include the `spicetify-jqbx` app
+3. Add the app to your spotify by running `spicetify config custom_apps JQBX` or change your `config.ini` to include the `JQBX` app folder.

 ```ini
 [AdditionalOptions]